Clement Rodney Hampton-El

-Clement Rodney Hampton-El, also known as Abdul Rashid Abdullah or Dr. Rashid, had been a member of the Moorish Science Temple of America and was convicted in the New York City landmark bomb plot.
+Clement Rodney Hampton-El, also known as Rasheed Hampton, Abdul Rashid Abdullah, and Dr. Rashid (1938 – June 30, 2014) was an American domestic terrorist.

+A member of the Moorish Science Temple of America, he was one of those convicted in the New York City landmark bomb plot.
+He testified that in 1988 he went to Afghanistan to help the Muslims there during Soviet–Afghan War.
+During his trial in 1995, he admitted that he trained volunteer soldiers planning a mission to defend Bosnian Muslims against Serbian aggression - "Project Bosnia".
+In 1992 and 1993 he made several trips to Europe and Asia, raising over $150,000 to start the volunteer Muslim-militia project.
+He was sentenced to 35 years in prison for his involvement in New York bomb plot.

+Life

 Hampton-El was born in the United States in 1938.
 He lived in an apartment in the Midwood section of Brooklyn for 25 years.
 His neighbors described him as quiet, but nice - he used to buy candy for the neighborhood children.
 He worked as a laboratory technician in a Brooklyn hospital.

-Hampton-El died on June 30, 2014.
+Hampton-El died in prison on June 30, 2014, aged 76.